cdluminate/my-overlay/usage.md

 ## BLAS/LAPACK package Maintainers

+0. Provide extra shared objects in a private library directory, e.g.
+`/usr/lib64/blas/<foobar>/lib{,c}blas.so{,.3}`,
+`/usr/lib64/lapack/<foobar>/liblapack.so{,.3}`.
+These private libraries must have matching file names and SONAMEs.
+(Not mandatory for special cases such as MKL)

 1. Register an alternative with `eselect blas add ...` during postinst.

 2. Remove an alternative with `eselect blas validate` during postrm.